The entries of the Sinkhorn limit of an $m \times n$ matrix: The Sinkhorn limit of a matrix

-Now the leading coefficient $a_{11} b_6$ of $a_{11} f(x)$ is the product of $6$ minors of $A$.
+The leading coefficient $a_{11} b_6$ of $a_{11} f(x)$ is the product of $6$ minors of $A$.
 More specifically, it is the product of all the minors of $A$ that involve $a_{11}$.
 Furthermore, the constant coefficient $a_{11} b_0$ of $a_{11} f(x)$ is the product of $a_{11}^6$ and the $6$ minors of $A$ that do not involve the first row or first column (including the determinant $1$ of the $0 \times 0$ matrix).

 To rewrite the other coefficients, we would like to interpolate between these products for $a_{11} b_6$ and $a_{11} b_0$.
 One possibility is that $a_{11} b_k$ is a linear combination of products of minors, where each product consists of \begin{itemize} \item $k$ minors that involve the first row and first column, \item $6 - k$ minors that do not involve the first row or first column, and \item $a_{11}^{6 - k}$ (equivalently, one factor $a_{11}$ for each of the latter). \end{itemize} We have seen that this is the case for $a_{11} b_6$ and $a_{11} b_0$.
 Remarkably, it turns out that $a_{11} b_5, a_{11} b_4, \dots, a_{11} b_1$ can be written this way as well.
-Some notation for these minors will be useful.
+We use the notation $\Delta$, $\Gamma$, and $M$ established in Section~\ref{Introduction}.
+To make a subset $S = \{(R_1, C_1), (R_2, C_2), \dots, (R_k, C_k)\}$ of $D(m, n)$ easier to read, we format it as